No One Knows for Sure What Stocks Will Do in this New Decade. But These Two Global Megatrends are Clear. Here’s How to Invest in Them.

 U.S.-based biopharmaceutical giant AbbVie is a cutting edge company specializing in small molecule drugs.
 After being spun off from parent company Abbott Laboratories (ABT) in 2013, it has grown into the eighth largest pharmaceutical company in the world, primarily on the strength of its blockbuster biologic auto immune drug Humira, which is the world’s number one drug by far with annual sales of about $20 billion.

 While the stock has been a stellar performer since inception, it ran into trouble in 2018 and much of 2019.
 Humira, which accounts for about 60% of revenue, is facing biosimilar competition overseas and will also face competition in the U.S. (which accounts for two-thirds of sales) in 2023.
-The market has been concerned that AbbVie will not be able to compensate for the falling revenues and the stock is trading about 30% below the high of two years ago.
+The market has been concerned that AbbVie will not be able to compensate for the falling revenues and the stock is trading about 12% below its early 2018 highs.

 However, AbbVie has one of the very best array of newly launched and pipeline drugs in the business.
 Over time, revenues from the new drugs should easily compensate for the slippage in Humira sales.
-As well, the company is merging with Irish pharmaceutical company Allergan (AGN), which will further diversify the company from Humira.
+As well, the company is still realizing the benefits of its merger with Irish pharmaceutical company Allergan (AGN), completed in May 2020, which is helping it further diversify the company from Humira.

 Megatrend #2: The Growing Global Middle Class